seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part15-Recording-Payments.md

 }
 ```

-Notice the direction is reversed compared to recordCustomerPayment: here Accounts Payable is debited (it goes down, since we owe less) and Checking is credited (it goes down, since cash left the business).
+Notice the direction is reversed compared to `recordCustomerPayment`: here Accounts Payable is debited (it goes down, since we owe less) and Checking is credited (it goes down, since cash left the business).

 ### 5. Add a payment form to the invoice detail page

-Open src/app/dashboard/invoices/[id]/page.tsx (from Parts 12/13).
+Open `src/app/dashboard/invoices/[id]/page.tsx` (from Parts 12/13).
 Add this import at the top:

 ```tsx
 import { recordCustomerPayment } from "@/app/dashboard/payments/actions";